Tool Signing and Signature Verification¶

 - Integrity verification — plan hashes must match signed artifacts

-- Safety constraints — destructive operations blocked by policy
+- Safety constraints — policy blocks destructive operations

 - Change windows — time-based restrictions on sensitive operations

-Every request produces audit traces; ephemeral runners contain blast radius (InfoQ).
+Every request produces audit traces, and ephemeral runners contain the blast radius (InfoQ).

 | Stage | Action |